M-Bayu-Aji/Project-CRUD/README.md

 ## ✨ About

-**Project CRUD** is a comprehensive E-Commerce management system built with Laravel 11, designed to handle product inventory, order processing, payment management, and user administration.
+**Sistem E-Commerce Laravel** is a comprehensive E-Commerce management system built with Laravel 11, designed to handle product inventory, order processing, payment management, and user administration.
 This application provides a complete solution for managing an online store with modern UI and robust backend functionality.

 ### 🎯 Key Highlights